๐Ÿฑ Breed Cost Guide ยท 2026

 Moderate veterinary cost risk

-๐Ÿฉบ Renal Amyloidosis
+๐Ÿฉบ Renal amyloidosis

-๐Ÿ‘๏ธ PRA (blindness)
+๐Ÿ‘๏ธ PRA (vision loss)

 ๐Ÿฆท Dental disease

-๐Ÿงฌ Pyruvate Kinase Def
+๐Ÿงฌ Pyruvate kinase deficiency

 Distinct Cost Profile